 - Second group: Here are leads who need a bit more work but still present a pretty high chance of generating revenue.
 Therefore, they are worth investing more time into.

 - Third group: Leads in this category require a lot of effort in order to turn them into paying customers.

 After you form the groups, decide how to use your resources to best reflect them.
 Assign leads from each of the three categories to fitting sales reps.
 The first group will probably require your most experienced agent.
-Second and third groups can be handled by others.
+The second and third groups can be handled by others.

-Also, as we mentioned earlier, use reps' specific experiences.
-If you communicate with a lead from a pharmaceutical industry, assign an agent who already has established relationships in this field.
-She or he therefore knows how to talk the leads' language.
-Another person can have a deep knowledge in closing deals within a financial sector.
+Also, as we mentioned earlier, use reps’ specific experiences.
+If you communicate with a lead from the pharmaceutical industry, assign an agent who already has established relationships in this field.
+She or he, therefore, knows how to talk the leads’ language.
+Another person can have deep knowledge in closing deals within the financial sector.
 Use it to your advantage.

 You can also use the same system with experiences based on other attributes, such as company or deal size, location, etc.